EDI2XML

 Supply-Chain-Management-SCM

-In general business terms, SCM is the management of the flow and movement of finished goods from point A, where goods are produced and stored, to point B, where the goods are consumed (final destination).
+In general business terms, Supply Chain Management (SCM) is the management of the flow and movement of finished goods from point A (manufacturing and storage), where goods are produced and stored, to point B (the consumer), where the goods are consumed (final destination).
+Effective SCM ensures that products are delivered quickly, efficiently, and at the right time.

 There are many elements, parameters and interconnecting networks involved in the process of provision of products and services required by the consumer.
 The challenge with supply chain management is to synchronize the line of supplies with consumer demand and also be able to measure the performance and success rate.